 Coronavirus Disease 2019

-Rock County and Wisconsin Case Information (updated daily) :
+Rock County and Wisconsin Case Information (updated every weekday) :

 This data is taken from the WI Department of Health Services and will be updated daily.
 The numbers we report daily come from the number of test results reported within a 24 hour period, however, multiple tests per person are not included.
 They are not reflective of the number of people that were tested on any given day.
 Depending on the laboratory and its current workload, the time it takes for results to be reported can vary.
 Some patients are classified as being "Probable Cases" of COVID-19 by their doctor but they were not tested.
 These cases are listed separately and not counted in the total case numbers.
 A person is considered recovered if it has been at least 30 days since they tested positive for COVID-19 (based on the date the person was tested), or they have reported no symptoms for at least 72 hours to a public health nurse, or they have documentation of release from public health isolation.
 Deaths must be reported by health care providers, medical examiners/coroners, and recorded by local health departments to be counted.